IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: IF equation-based TF post-processing method

-Therefore, the IF equation is not unique for signals of the same type.
-Finding a powerful IF equation that covers as many signal types as possible and has some good properties for its solutions is an important work that needs exploration.
+where $\Im\{\cdot\}$ is the imaginary part of complex number.
+Therefore, the IF equation of the same signal is not unique.
+Various IF equations have different properties.
+By the numerical experiments (see Fig. 1), we will see that $IF_2$ is more appropriate to characterize the time-varying signals, whereas $IF_3$ is more effective when handling the frequency-varying signals.
+Thus, finding a powerful IF equation that covers as many signal types as possible and has some good properties for its solutions is an important work that needs attention and exploration.